khangich/machine-learning-interview/README.md

 * [TikTok recommendation](https://newsroom.tiktok.com/en-us/how-tiktok-recommends-videos-for-you)
 * [Deep Neural Networks for YouTube Recommendations](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/45530.pdf)
 * [Wide & Deep Learning for Recommender Systems](https://arxiv.org/pdf/1606.07792.pdf%29/)

+## Testimonials
+- V, Amazon L5 DS
+> I really found the quizzes very helpful for testing my ML understanding.
+Also, the resources shared helped me a lot for revising concepts for my interview preparation.
+This course will definitely help engineers crack Machine Learning Engineering and Data Science interviews.

+- K, Facebook MLE
+> I really like what you've built, it'll help a lot of engineers.

+- A, Booking
+> Woow this is very useful summaries, so nice.

+- H, Microsoft
+> That's incredible!

+- V, Intel
+> The repo is extremely cohesive!
+Thanks again.

+## Intro

+* This repo is written based on REAL interview questions from big companies and the study materials are based on legit experts i.e Andrew Ng, Yoshua Bengio etc.

+* I have 6 YOE in Machine Learning and have interviewed more than dozen big companies.
+This is the **minimum** viable study plan that covers all actual interview questions from Facebook, Amazon, Apple, Google, MS, SnapChat, Linkedin etc.

+* If you're interested to learn more about paid ML system design course, [click here](course.md).
+This course will provide 6-7 practical usecases with proven solutions.
+After this course you will be able to solve new problem with systematic approach.

 # Acknowledgements and contributing
 1. Thanks for early feedbacks and contributions from [Vivian](https://github.com/liuvivian11), [aragorn87](https://github.com/aragorn87) and others.
 You can create an Issue or Pull Request on this repo.
 You can also help upvote on [ProductHunt](https://www.producthunt.com/posts/machine-learning-interview-guideline)